 At the Falls

-A guide will lead you on a walking trail to several viewpoints:
+A guide will lead you on a walking trail to three named viewpoints:

 You'll have about 1.5-2 hours on the ground.
 There are no railings — you can walk right to the edge.
 This is exhilarating but requires caution.
 The rocks are slippery when wet.